Homemade Elderberry Syrup Recipe

 We planted a couple elderberry bushes in the spring, but they’re going to take a few seasons to get established and start producing enough elderberries for us to harvest.
 So in the meantime, I use dried elderberries.

-So far I’ve been using Starwest Botanicals brand dried elderberries and I’ve been very happy with them.
-However I would also recommend dried elderberries from Farmhouse Teas (which is where I get my herbal tea blends for flavouring my kombucha).
+In the past I’ve used Starwest Botanicals brand dried elderberries and I’ve been very happy with them.
+However lately I’ve been using dried elderberries from Farmhouse Teas (which is also where I get my herbal tea blends for flavouring my kombucha).

 How to make homemade elderberry syrup

 By making your own elderberry syrup, you’ll not only save money (have you seen how expensive bottles of elderberry syrup are at the store?), you’ll also get to customize your elderberry syrup by adding in a variety of other medicinal (and delicious) herbs and spices.